screenshifter/analytics_tools/.amazonq/rules/python_ruleset.md

 All Python code must use type hints.
 All Python changes must be followed by running all tests in the @workspace for verification.
 Don't use deprecated Python aliases.
+Format all Python files with Black Formatter after change.